BeerensJian/NoteSensei/README.md

 - emoji support would be cool
 - async saving while creating or editing note so it doesnt get lost
 - authorization and sharing of note's

+## Rules for myself

+- Write clean code
+- Keep account of what you can refractor
+- comment on code a lot so you dont't forget what certain things do